helixml/helix/docs/notes.md

 We need inference models to start up, load the model weights into memory, and then somehow wait until new requests arrive.

 What we need is a wrapper process that will use HTTP (either websockets or short polling) to wait for new jobs.
-Upon initialisation, it should load the model weights and then be ready to pipe new requests into the model.
+Upon initialization, it should load the model weights and then be ready to pipe new requests into the model.

 #### mistral